Meet and Greet

 Friday Folders are sent home EVERY WEEK.
 If there are any important papers or important information between Friday Folders, I will send them home in their Nightly Homework Folder or phone messages and/or email.
 Please be sure to check your child’s Friday Folder and sign it every week.

 Parents are needed for the following activities: 1) Room Parent (organizing 2 parties); 2) Friday Folder Manager; 3) Classroom opportunities such as helping with reading and math groups and special projects.

-~Mr. Hare is currently offering several support groups for students who may be going through a difficult time.
+~Our school psychologist is currently offering several support groups for students who may be going through a difficult time.
 Please see your child’s teacher for more information.

 ~If you wish to send in Birthday Treats some ideas could be bookmarks, pencils, stickers, etc. Please no food items.

 ~Specials schedule is on the Westridge website.
 Be sure to check what group your child is in; Broncos, Av’s, or Rockies.